tsaie79/virtual-kubelet-cmd/README.md

-# BASH Commands Provider for Virtual Kubelet
+# BASH Commands Provider for Virtual Kubelet abc

 This provider is a Virtual Kubelet that translates the commands from Kubernetes to the host shell commands.
 It is not running a container, but running shell commands on the host.
 This is based on the Virtual Kubelet (vk-mock) and is designed for running on various resources where a user can't reach the container runtime directly.